 At that time, the only defenders in Papua New Guinea were the troops of the 39th Militia Battalion from Australia.

-Unlike regular soldiers, these militia members were volunteers with just basic combat training.
+Unlike regular soldiers, these militia members were mostly composed of volunteers with just basic combat training.

 On the 15th of July 1942, the Australian forces arrived at the village of Kokoda, situated midway along the track.